pionog/FriendlyConverter/README.md

 ## IMPORTANT!
 GUI is written in Polish as it was a mini-project for "Operating Systems" subject at my university.

-This program needs FFMPEG to be installed first.
+This program needs FFMPEG and ImageMagick to be installed first.